Lighting in Motion: Spatiotemporal HDR Lighting Estimation: Method

 where $I_d$ is the first render's depth and $M_\text{sph}$ is a binary mask of the sphere's footprint in image space.
 Finally, the 3D radius is computed according to the sampled depth and camera's field of view to allow fixed image space radius.

 The sphere is rendered with two materials: perfect mirror (\textit{roughness} = 0, \textit{metallic} = 1, \textit{albedo} = (1,1,1) and perfect diffuse (\textit{roughness} = 1, \textit{metallic} = 0, \textit{albedo} = (1,1,1)).
 Images are rendered as float16 EXR, retaining the high dynamic range.
 We also save the depth and sphere masks layers, along with the intrinsic camera matrix and the sphere's 3D position and world radius.
-These extra layers enable the computation of all our condition maps.
+These are used to compute the condition maps.
+For video sequence data generation, the approach is adapted to 3 scenarios (see \cref{fig:data_example}).